A Unified Framework for Community Detection and Model Selection in Blockmodels: Simulation study

 \subsubsection{Degree-corrected blockmodel}

 We generated networks from the DCBM with a similar configuration as before.
 The community sizes and the block probability matrix remains the same, and the degree parameters $\{\theta_i\}$ are sampled independently from the $\mathrm{Beta}(1,5)$ distribution to emulate power-law type behavior in node degrees.
 The number of nodes, $n$, is varied over $(1000, 2000, 3000)$ and the network density, $\delta$, is set to $0.05$.
-For comparison, we considered regularized spectral clustering using the Laplacian matrix (\textit{RSC-L}), where the spectral embeddings of the Laplacian matrix are normalized before applying the $K$-means algorithm.
+We compared the results to regularized spectral clustering using the Laplacian matrix (\textit{RSC-L}), where the spectral embeddings of the Laplacian matrix are normalized before applying the $K$-means algorithm.
 The additional normalization step removes the effect of the multiplicative factor in the spectral embeddings for DCBM.

-The results are presented in Table \ref{tab:comdetdcbm}.
-We observe that as $n$ increases, the proportion of mislabeled nodes for both $Q_2$ and \textit{RSC-L} decreases.
+From Table \ref{tab:comdetdcbm}, we observe that as $n$ increases, the proportion of mislabeled nodes for both $Q_2$ and \textit{RSC-L} decreases.
 Moreover, there is no significant difference between $Q_2$ and \textit{RSC-L} in terms of the mislabeling errors.
+In terms of runtime, we observe that the runtimes of $Q_2$ and $RSC$-$L$ are also of similar order.